TESF Board of Trustees (current and future)

 Out of concern for the health of his land (Turner owns, individually and via various entities, over 2 million acres of land) and the extinction crisis, Turner established the Turner Endangered Species Fund and Turner Biodiversity Divisions in 1997 to conserve nature by emphasizing restoration efforts of imperiled species and their habitats with an emphasis on Turner Ranches and in partnership with state and federal natural resources agencies.

-Turner is Chairman of the United Nations Foundation, which promotes a more peaceful, prosperous and just world; Co-Chairman of the Nuclear Threat Initiative, a charitable organization working to reduce the global threats from nuclear, biological and chemical weapons; Chairman of the Turner Foundation, which supports efforts for improving air and water quality, developing a sustainable energy future to protect the earth’s climate, safeguarding environmental health, maintaining wildlife habitat protection, and developing practices and policies to curb population growth rates; and co-founder of Ted’s Montana Grill restaurant chain, which operates 45 locations nationwide.
+Turner is Chairman of the United Nations Foundation, which promotes a more peaceful, prosperous and just world; Co-Chairman of the Nuclear Threat Initiative, a charitable organization working to reduce the global threats from nuclear, biological and chemical weapons; Chairman of the Turner Foundation, which supports efforts to grow and diversify the movement, conserve land to protect and restore wildlife and biodiversity, catalyze the transition to a clean energy future, and protect and restore water resources; and co-founder of Ted’s Montana Grill restaurant chain, which operates 47 locations nationwide.

-He is the recipient of numerous honorary degrees, industry awards and civic honors, including being named TIME Magazine’s 1991 Man of the Year, Broadcasting and Cable’s Man of the Century in 1999 and one of TIME 100 World’s Most Influential People in 2009.
-In recent years, Turner received the 2011 Palazzo Strozzi Foundation’s Renaissance Man of the Year award and the Overseas Press Club Lifetime Achievement Award in 2012, and was honored by the National Academy of Television Arts & Sciences with the Lifetime Achievement Award at the 35th Annual Sports Emmy® Awards in 2014, among many others.
+Turner is the recipient of numerous honorary degrees, industry awards and civic honors, including being named TIME Magazine’s 1991 Man of the Year, Broadcasting and Cable’s Man of the Century in 1999 and one of TIME 100 World’s Most Influential People in 2009.
+In recent years, he received the 2011 Palazzo Strozzi Foundation’s Renaissance Man of the Year award, the Overseas Press Club Lifetime Achievement Award in 2012, was honored by the National Academy of Television Arts & Sciences with the Lifetime Achievement Award at the 35th Annual Sports Emmy® Awards in 2014, and received the Forbes 400 Lifetime Achievement Award for Philanthropy in 2016, among many others.

 Chairman, TESF Board of Directors